NWU-MuST/ntts/afr/README.md

 Afrikaans text resources for TTS
 ================================

-This directory contains text resources and TTS prototypes intended for R&D of Afrikaans TTS systems.
-The prototypes require software from [here](https://github.com/NWU-MuST/ttslab2).
+This directory contains text resources for R&D associated with the [Lwazi2 Afrikaans TTS corpus][rma:afr].

- - `lwazi2_utts.prom.tsv` are the prompts from the [Lwazi2 Afrikaans TTS corpus][rma:afr] annotated for perceived prominence by two listeners.
+ - `lwazi2_utts.pos.tsv` is the part-of-speech (POS) tagged prompts for the corpus.
- - `afr_lwazi2_htsmelp16k_nopause_rcrldict_20170430.voice.pickle` is a "baseline" Lwazi2 TTS system implementation.
+ - `lwazi2_utts.pos.eval.tsv` is a subset of the above prompts POS tagged verified by a second annotator.
- - `afr_lwazi2_htsmelp16k_nopause_stressdict_20170430.voice.pickle` is a prototypes Lwazi2 TTS system using a dictionary containing syllable stress information.
+ - `lwazi2_utts.prom.tsv` is the prompts annotated for perceived prominence by two listeners.

 ## Evaluation